 The Secret to Talking to Prospects: Be Genuine

-Here's the thing nobody tells you about talking to early prospects: the less you try to sell, the more they want to help you.
+Here's the thing nobody tells you about talking to early prospects.
+The less you try to sell, the more they want to help you.

-Stop Pitching.
-Start Asking.
+Stop Pitching, Start Asking

-Admit It's Early.
-Admit There Are Bugs.
+Admit It's Early, Admit There Are Bugs

 Founders have this instinct to make everything sound polished and production-ready, even when it's clearly not.
 We think if we admit there are rough edges, people will lose confidence.
+The opposite is true.

-When you say “Hey, this is still pretty rough — there are definitely bugs, and we're still figuring a lot of things out” — something interesting happens.
+When you say “Hey, this is still pretty rough, there are definitely bugs, and we're still figuring a lot of things out,” something interesting happens.
 People drop their guard.
 They stop evaluating you like a vendor and start rooting for you like a fellow builder.

 I've had prospects find bugs, report them, and then follow up a week later to ask if we fixed them.
 Not because they were paying customers.
 Because they felt invested in the journey.
 That doesn't happen when you pretend everything is perfect.

-Don't Exaggerate.
-Don't Oversell.
+Don't Exaggerate, Don't Oversell

 Be specific about what your product does today.
 Not what it could do in six months.
 Not the grand vision.
 What it does right now, with all its limitations.
 If it only handles one use case well, say that.
 If the UI is ugly, own it.
-If the onboarding is confusing, acknowledge it and ask them to push through so you can hear what they think of the core experience.

 Ask for Feedback, Not a Sale

-“What's your gut reaction?” — Open-ended, low pressure.
+“What's your gut reaction?”
+Open-ended, low pressure.
 Lets them be honest without feeling like they need to be constructive.

-“Is this a problem you actually spend time on?” — Tests whether the pain is real or hypothetical.
+“Is this a problem you actually spend time on?”
+Tests whether the pain is real or hypothetical.
 If they hesitate, you have your answer.

-“What would this need to do for you to use it every week?” — Grounds the conversation in their actual workflow instead of your feature roadmap.
+“What would this need to do for you to use it every week?”
+Grounds the conversation in their actual workflow instead of your feature roadmap.

-“What almost made you close the tab?” — Surfaces the friction they're too polite to volunteer.
+“What almost made you close the tab?”
+Surfaces the friction they're too polite to volunteer.
 This is where the gold is.

 Notice none of these ask “Would you pay for this?”
 That question is useless in early conversations.
 Everyone says yes to be nice.
 Instead, watch what they do.
 Do they follow up?
 Do they share it with a coworker?
 Do they come back unprompted?
 Actions tell you what words won't.

-People Want to Help.
-Let Them.
+People Want to Help, Let Them

 The catch?
-You have to actually mean it.
+You have to mean it.
 This isn't a sales technique.
 If you're performing humility while secretly trying to close a deal, people will feel it.
-The point is to genuinely want their input more than their money.
+The point is to want their input more than their money.
 At this stage, their input is more valuable than their money.

 The Bottom Line